-The electronic health record (EHR) is the most significant health IT investments many health systems will make.
+The electronic health record (EHR) is the most significant health IT investment many health systems will make.
 For this reason, most healthcare executives continually seek to maximize their platform’s performance, rather than view them as a “one-and-done” implementation.

 The clinical side of healthcare has taken the ball and run with this philosophy, leveraging the EHR and third-party technologies to foster dynamic initiatives in areas like population health, care management, and virtual health.